Full time students are not usually entitled to any means-tested Welfare Benefits.

 In the last few years, the government has been introducing a new inclusive benefit called Universal Credit (UC) that replaces six existing benefits: JSA, ESA, IS, HB, Working Tax Credit and Child Tax Credit.

 If you are claiming another benefit, you should continue to do so.

-If you think you may be entitled to any Welfare Benefit or have a problem with your existing one, contact the Students’ Union Advice Centre.
+If you think you may be entitled to any Welfare Benefits or have a problem with your existing benefits, contact the SU Advice Centre.